 The Zoom PodTrak P4 is the four-mic battery-powered recorder built specifically for podcasting on a budget

 Zoom PodTrak P4 is shaped for the equipment side of podcasting.
-Its biggest strength: battery powered for travel/field recording.
 Four XLR inputs with phantom power, four headphone amps with independent levels, sound pads, phone and USB inputs for remote guests

 It's a paid tool in the $$$ range.
 Some plans have a free trial — check the latest on their pricing page.